OSGeo/OSGeoLive-doc/en/quickstart/spatialite_quickstart.rst

 SpatiaLite is an SQLite database engine with spatial functions added.

+SQLite is a Database Management System (DBMS) which is simple, robust, easy to use and very lightweight.
+Each SQLite database is simply a file.
+You can freely copy it, compress it, and port it between Windows, Linux, MacOs etc.

-This Quick Start describes how to open a database with the command line and the GUI application.
+This Quick Start describes how to open a spatialite database from both the command line and from a GUI application.

+.. contents:: Contents

-Running spatialite
+Running spatialite from the command line
 ================================================================================

+* Before working from the command line, we need to open a console window: :menuselection:`Applications -> Accessories -> Terminal Emulator`.

 * Open a console and open a sample database with **spatialite**::